redgeoff/redgeoff-web/content/posts/free-vpn-aws-2022.md

 $ cp config-default.sh config.sh
 ```

 Edit config.sh and enter in your configuration.
-Note: PUBLIC_IP should be equal to the Elastic IP Address that you created above.
+Note: _PUBLIC_IP_ should be equal to the Elastic IP Address that you created above.

 ```
 $ nano config.sh
 ```

-Switch to root
+Switch to root:

 ```
 $ sudo su -